Headline after headline lately reads “rise of the retail media network.” And for good reason.

 Retail media networks are the next evolution of co-op advertising

-Traditionally, retailers have focused on monetizing their owned channels through co-op advertising for in-store and online promotions, like
+Traditionally, retailers have focused on monetizing their owned channels through co-op advertising for in-store and online promotions, like:

-• In-store signage and placements
+- In-store signage and placements

-• In-store catalogs/circulars
+- In-store catalogs/circulars

-• In-store radio
+- In-store radio

-• Owned website
+- Owned website

-So, for instance, a beauty retailer may work with a brand partner to create point-of-purchase in-store display promoting that partner’s product, and then perhaps offer them a digital ad space to display their product on their website’s homepage.
+So, for instance, a beauty retailer may work with a brand partner to create a point-of-purchase in-store display promoting that partner’s product, and then perhaps offer them a digital ad space to display their product on their website’s homepage.

 The concept started with retailers wanting to monetize in-store real estate (like end caps, visual display, audio, etc.), but the issue is that the value is inherently dependent on how many shoppers are in the store.
 In our current environment, in-store traffic is at an all-time low as consumers turn to digital experiences to meet their needs.
 This necessitates a shift in the co-op framework to a digital-based retail media network mindset.